Make money with your music on YouTube

 There are a few things to keep in mind.
 In order to have ads served, your content should be advertiser-friendly.
 Learn more about making advertiser-friendly content.
 In addition, you should own commercial rights to all audio and video content.
 Read more about video monetization criteria.

-You can also earn money from YouTube Red subscriptions.
-YouTube Red members pay a monthly fee for an enhanced experience including ad-free videos, as well as background play and offline access through the YouTube Music app.
-You earn a portion of that overall subscription revenue based on how much YouTube Red members watch your content.
+You can also earn money from YouTube Premium subscriptions.
+YouTube Premium members pay a monthly fee for an enhanced experience including ad-free videos, as well as background play and offline access through the YouTube Music app.
+You earn a portion of that overall subscription revenue based on how much YouTube Premium members watch your content.

 If you're working with a distributor or label, they may upload and monetize your music content on your behalf.
 If you also publish some content directly, consider joining the YouTube Partner Program to monetize those videos.